What is rhabdomyosarcoma?

 Rhabdomyosarcoma in adults

-Most rhabdomyosarcomas occur in children, but they can also occur in adults.
-Adults are more likely to have faster-growing types of rhabdomyosarcoma and to have them in parts of the body that are harder to treat.
-Because of this, rhabdomyosarcomas in adults are often harder to treat effectively.
+Most rhabdomyosarcomas develop in children, but they can also occur in adults.
+Adults are more likely to have faster-growing types of RMS and to have them in parts of the body that are harder to treat.
+Because of this, RMS in adults is often harder to treat effectively.

-This document focuses on rhabdomyosarcomas in children, but most of the information here (including much of the treatment information) applies to rhabdomyosarcomas in adults as well.
+This document focuses on RMS in children, but most of the information here (including much of the treatment information) applies to RMS in adults as well.